dnywh/bounce/README.md

 Use bounce like you would any other module.
 See the [official reference](http://framerjs.com/docs/#modules) if you've never dealt with modules before.
 Otherwise:

 1. add bounce.coffee to the `modules` folder within your Framer project
-2. at the top of your Framer sketch, type `bounce = require "bounce"`
+2. at the top of your Framer project, type `bounce = require "bounce"`
-3. refresh your Framer sketch
+3. refresh your Framer project

 ## How do I use bounce?
 I like to first set the Framer defaults to the following: